Clinical Evidence

 Multicenter Randomized Controlled Trial

-Study comparing diabetic ulcers between SOC and Mirragen.
-After two weeks of screening, patients are randomized for 12 week treatment.
+Study comparing Mirragen plus SOC (Standard of Care) to SOC alone for the treatment of diabetic foot ulcers.
+After two weeks of screening, patients are randomized for 12-week treatment.
 For this patient population, Mirragen had the greatest impact during first 4 weeks of treatment.1

 79.4% vs. 36.5%